ONSC Board of Directors

 -

-ONSC Secretary Owner, SubieGurus Auto Service Shop Justin is a long-time resident of NWA and attended ONSC as a 5th grader.
+ONSC President Owner, SubieGurus Auto Shop Justin is a long-time resident of NWA and attended ONSC as a 5th grader.
 He lives and works in Downtown Rogers.
 His passion for environmental education led him to run a summer program called Arkansas Youth Adventures, which took kids on rock climbing, canoeing, backpacking, and science trips in the Buffalo River area.
 If he is not at his shop or finding adventure with his wife and daughter, he is jogging or biking on one of the local trails.

 ONSC Founder Ken moved to NWA in 1969.
 He graduated from Kansas State University with a B.S. in Construction Science and started a commercial construction company in 1973.
 Ken later sold his company to the Nabholz Company so he could focus his time on on real estate in NWA and on developing ONSC with his wife RuAnn.
 They have two sons who are both scientists and who both teach in higher education.
 Ken and RuAnn split their time now between Arkansas and Baja California Sur, Mexico.